Disclosure: Your support helps keep the site running! We earn a referral fee for some of the services we recommend on this page. Learn more

 Looking for more?
 Check out these resources for finding funding and grants for your small business:

-Cost of Funding and Grants: Free
+Cost of grants: Free

-3. Legalities and Formal Set-Up
+3. Legalities and formal setup

-Registering a Business Name
+Registering a business name

 If you are planning to do business under any name other than your legal name, you will need to register your business.
+There are two options for filing your business name.

-How To File a DBA
+How to file a DBA

 Choose a business name.
 You can use business name generators to find a unique name.